 - The Court Order must have been brought to the attention of the alleged contemnor;

 - There must be a form of non-compliance with the court order; and

 - The non-compliance must be wilful and/or intentional.

 If the above elements are present, an Order to place you in contempt may be granted against you which is punishable by a fine and/or imprisonment.

 It is ill advised to simply refuse to comply with a court order.
 You have various other legal processes at your disposal to deal with a court order that you believe has been granted erroneously.
 It is advised that you immediately consult with your Attorney to launch an application to specifically deal with the court order in contention.
 Do not wait until contempt proceedings are underway to attempt to explain your willful and/or intentional non-compliance.
 At this stage.
 It will be too late, as the court will only be concerned with the requirements set out above before determining whether you are to be held in contempt or not.

-Should you be in possession of an order that you do not intend to and/or cannot comply with, please contact us immediately to assist you.
+Should you have an order that you do not intend to and/or cannot comply with, please contact us immediately to assist you.
 We will protect you from the wrath of the law.